goFrendiAsgard/jurnal-chiml/draft.md

 For each problems, we build 3 solutions.
 The solutions are using HTTP API protocol and written in three programming languages (Python, JavaScript, and CHIML).
 Some technologies like CORBA, BPEL, and EJB are not helpful to solve our problems since those technologies require IDL, broker setup, and other prerequisites.
 Like HTTP API, SOAP and RPCs are just protocols.
 Given the correct data encoder/decoder and suitable end point, we can also build the same solutions for these technologies.

+In order to make the code shorter, we use `map` and `arrow function` for JavaScript, and using `lambda expression` for Python.

-For `g` problem, the solutions are as follow:
+The solutions of problem `g` are as follow:

 ```javascript
 const rpn = require('request-promise-native')